All Aboard the Ullswater Steamer With Kids

 Ullswater Steamer

-Trees lining the banks of Ullswater
+Trees lining the banks of the lake

 Ullswater Steamer

-The sun setting on the snow topped fells
+The sun setting on the snow-topped fells

 Approaching Glenridding